koenrane/KR-new-site/content/instrumental-convergence-for-realistic-agent-objectives.md

 Suppose the agent gets some amount of reward each timestep, and it's choosing a policy to maximize its average per-timestep reward.
 [Previous results](https://proceedings.neurips.cc/paper/2021/hash/c26820b8a4c1b3c2aa868d6d57e14a79-Abstract.html) tell us that for generic reward functions over states, at least half of them incentivize going right.
 There are two terminal states on the left, and three on the right, and 3 > 2; we conclude that at least $\frac{\text{floor(3/2)}}{\text{floor(3/2)}+1}=\frac{1}{2}$ [of objectives incentivize going right](/quantitative-strength-of-instrumental-convergence).

-But it's damn hard to have so many degrees of freedom that you're specifying a potentially independent utility number for each state.[^1] Meaningful utility functions will be featurized in some sense—only depending on certain features of the world state, and of how the outcomes transpired, etc. If the featurization is linear, then it's particularly easy to reason about power-seeking incentives.
+It's damn hard to have so many degrees of freedom that you're specifying a potentially independent utility number for each state.[^1] Meaningful utility functions will be featurized in some sense—only depending on certain features of the world state, and of how the outcomes transpired, etc. If the featurization is linear, then it's particularly easy to reason about power-seeking incentives.

 ### Shape featurization